syncfusion-content/blazor-docs/blazor/floating-action-button/positions.md

 ![Blazor FAB Component with Custom position](./images/CustomPosition.png)

-N> You can use [RefreshPositionAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfFab.html#Syncfusion_Blazor_Buttons_SfFab_RefreshPositionAsync) method to re-position FAB when `Target` is resized.
+N> You can use the [RefreshPositionAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfFab.html#Syncfusion_Blazor_Buttons_SfFab_RefreshPositionAsync) method when the `Target`position is changed or resized.